-- Set the lens's focus mode switch to $\langle AF \rangle$ (2). - Press the shutter button gently to prevent camera shake ( - With a lens equipped with an Image Stabilizer, set the Image Stabilizer switch to < ON >. - In low light, the shutter speed may become slow.
-Use a faster shutter speed (2), set a higher ISO speed (2), use flash (2), or use a tripod. - See Minimizing blurred photos.
+- Set the lens's focus mode switch to < AF > (2). - Press the shutter button gently to prevent camera shake (2). - With a lens equipped with an Image Stabilizer, set the Image Stabilizer switch to < ON >. - See Minimizing blurred photos.

 I cannot lock the focus and recompose the shot.